PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 ### How it works

-Whilst we have only made minor code changes to the system, organizationally these changes are important.
+While we have only made minor code changes to the system, organizationally these changes are important.

 We removed any hard coded service configuration information from the code.